detekt/detekt/README.md

 #### <a name="testing">Testing your rules</a>

-To test your rules you need a KtFile object and use it's _visit_ method.
+To test your rules you need a KtFile object and use its _visit_ method.
 There are two predefined methods to help obtaining a KtFile:

 - compileContentForTest(content: String): KtFile
 - compileForTest(path: Path): KtFile

-New with M3 there is a special detekt-test module, which specifies above two methods but also Rule extension functions that allow allow to skip compilation, ktFile and visit procedures.
+New with M3 there is a special detekt-test module, which specifies above two methods but also Rule extension functions that allow to skip compilation, ktFile and visit procedures.

 - Rule.lint(StringContent/Path/KtFile) returns just the findings for given content